-A NOTE ABOUT YOUR SPECIFIC GROWING CONDITIONS: With the availability of information on the Internet nowadays, it seems that everyone has care instructions that they feel cover all aspects of carnivorous plant cultivation.
-However, one topic that seems to be missed is the wide variations in growing conditions, and how your specific location can affect where and how you grow these wonderfully unique plants.
-See thisUSDA Growing Zones Mapfor more information.
+A NOTE ABOUT YOUR SPECIFIC GROWING CONDITIONS: With the availability of information on the Internet nowadays, it seems that everyone on social media is a self-proclaimed expert, and wants to freely share care instructions that they feel cover all aspects of carnivorous plant cultivation.
+However, two overarching topics that never seem to be taken into account are 1) what the NATURAL growing conditions are like for the specific type of plant; and 2) the wide variations in growing conditions throughout the country, and how your specific location can and will affect where and how you grow these wonderfully unique plants.
+See this USDA Growing Zones Map to start with.

-Unpacking Your Plants: If you have received 'plant mail' from us, PLEASE READ THIS PARAGRAPH FIRST!
+UNPACKING YOUR PLANTS: If you have received 'plant mail' from us, PLEASE READ THIS PARAGRAPH FIRST!
 We take great care in the packing of your plants, to ensure your plant arrives in the same condition in which it was shipped; so please e-mail us within 24 hours of arrival with photographs of your plants if you believe they have been damaged in transit.
 Please remember, though, that it is not unusual for a few leaves or traps to die back during shipment; so consider this before contacting us about a 'dead' plant.
 When unpacking your plants, please cut through the tape first and carefully remove the plastic dome.
 Then cut through the tape on the plastic wrap on top of the soil, and remove it from the soil.
 Cut the tape, do not just pull, as the plant could become dislodged from the soil if you are not careful at this point.

-Tampering: Many carnivorous plants are a bit delicate.
+TAMPERING: Many carnivorous plants are a bit delicate.
 You should refrain from tampering with them, as you may affect the plant's ability to feed and it may ultimately die.
 The traps of a Venus Flytrap, for example, are designed to open and close a limited number of times (approximately 7-10, perhaps less in different conditions).
 'Tickling' the trigger hairs on the inside of a Venus Flytrap trap with your finger or a toothpick will cause the trap to close; and while this will not kill the plant, it will cause the plant to expend energy without replacing it.
 This can potentially make them unable to snap shut when a bug actually finds its way to the flytrap's beckoning “mouth.”
 Sundews and Butterworts produce a sticky mucilage or “dew” on their surface that attracts bugs; touching the leaves will cause the “dew” to stick to you and not on the plant, and may actually damage the leaves' ability to produce more.
 Pitcher plants are very tolerant of probing hands and fingers.

-Humidity & Air Circulation: While some carnivorous plants can tolerate lower humidity if they are slowly acclimated to it, they all prefer higher humidity environments, and will stop producing pitchers/traps/dew (or may even die) if they are grown without enough humidity.
+HUMIDITY & AIR CIRCULATION: While some carnivorous plants can tolerate lower humidity if they are slowly acclimated to it, they all prefer higher humidity environments, and will stop producing pitchers/traps/dew (or may even die) if they are grown without enough humidity.
 Humidity supports the growth of pitchers on pitcher plants, traps on flytraps, and “dew” on Sundews and Butterworts.
 In addition to the humidity level, lower (but not stagnant) air circulation over the plant will aid in the production and maintenance of dew on the leaves.
 This climate is often achieved by placing the plant inside a plastic or glass dome with air holes to allow for air transfer.
 If a dome or cover is not available, frequent misting with pure water may assist in dew production.
 Keep in mind that direct outdoor sunlight while under any cover or container may result in the plant's death, due to high temperatures; these covers can act like a miniature microwave oven!
 While Sarracenia do not require high humidity, it does encourage healthy leaf growth.

-Light: Almost all carnivorous plants enjoy 14 to 16 hours of bright filtered light, either from being outdoors, or if indoors from a nearby window or a soft white lamp of some sort.
+LIGHT: Almost all carnivorous plants enjoy 14 to 16 hours of bright filtered light, either from being outdoors, or if indoors from a supplemental lighting source of some sort.
 If growing the plants indoors, we typically recommend bulbs in the 5500K to 6500K color range, and placed 12 to 18 inches from the plant(s), depending on the instructions for your particular light system.
 The amount of light will determine plant coloration.
 As the light increases, color intensifies in pitcher plants and various species of flytraps.
 While carnivorous plants like sunlight, flytraps, sundews, Nepenthes and butterworts should avoid full sun if grown outdoors in the southern U.S.; the intensity of the light can burn the leaves and increase the soil temperature to unacceptable levels and kill new plant growth.
 Sarracenia are native southern U.S. plants, and take full sun in the wild; this makes them excellent plants for an outdoor container garden.
 Nepenthes are the most light sensitive of the carnivorous plants; while they can take bright indirect light it’s best to start in a low light environment and gradually increase the amount or intensity of the light to allow the plant to adjust to the environment.
 As with other carnivorous plants, the color of the pitchers will be affected by the light levels.